-Bearing Failure in Bare Shaft Centrifugal Pumps – Causes, Prevention and Solutions
+Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

-Bearing failure in bare shaft centrifugal pumps is a common issue across industrial, agricultural, and water transfer applications in South Africa and Africa.
-When bearings fail, it can lead to excessive noise, vibration, reduced performance, and eventually complete pump failure.
+Bearing failure in bare shaft centrifugal pumps is a common problem across industrial, agricultural, and water transfer applications in South Africa and Africa.
+When bearings fail, excessive noise, vibration, reduced performance, and eventually complete pump failure can occur.

 What Do Bearings Do in a Bare Shaft Pump?